Be a Leader. Be part of LeadNY.

 Want to learn more about the experience?
 Check out our "Current Class" to see the class roster, schedule, syllabus and sample agendas for each of our seminars.
 While exact dates of seminars, seminar content and other particulars may vary slightly from class to class, the current class materials will give you a good idea of what to expect.

-If you have any questions or would like to receive information about LEAD New York, please contact the LEAD New York office.
+If you have any questions or would like to receive information about the program, please contact the LeadNY office:

 275B Warren Hall, Cornell University